-NightView has no good way to handle watchpoint traps from the lwarx and stwcx instructions.
+NightView has no good way to handle watchpoint traps from the lwarx and stwcx instructions on PowerPC target systems.
 (These instructions are typically used in very tight loops to synchronize with other processes.)
 If NightView gets a watchpoint trap from one of these instructions, it stops the process and gives you an error message.
-If this happens, you should set a breakpoint nearby, disable the watchpoint (see "disable" on page 7-91), let the process run to the breakpoint, and then enable the watchpoint (see "enable" on page 7-92).
+If this happens, you should set a breakpoint nearby, disable the watchpoint (see "disable" on page 7-96), let the process run to the breakpoint, and then enable the watchpoint (see "enable" on page 7-97).